Why Is My Baby Itchy?– Itchy Baby Co.

 • the skin doesn’t have natural fats to help keep moisture in

-• the skin isn’t able to be a protective barrier
+• the skin isn’t able to function as effectively as a protective barrier

-• irritants can enter more easily, causing the skin to itch and certain triggers or irritants can cause an eczema flare up.
+• irritants can enter more easily, causing the skin to itch, and specific triggers or irritants can cause a flare-up of eczema symptoms.

-A healthy skin barrier is really important in managing eczema and controlling the eczema itch.
-With eczema we try to give the skin a barrier by putting a layer on it mainly through regular moisturising.
-By using a thick or greasy moisturiser it not only helps the skin from drying out by stopping water loss, but it also doesn’t evaporate easily from the skin, so it is able to act as a barrier to the skin for a longer period of time.
+healthy skin barrier is really important in managing eczema and controlling the eczema itch.
+With eczema, we can try to give the skin a barrier by putting a layer on it through regular moisturising.
+Using a thick or greasy moisturiser not only helps the skin from drying out by stopping water loss, but it also doesn’t evaporate as easily from the skin, so that it can act as a barrier to the skin for a more extended time.

-This blog post was brought to you and your baby with love by Julia and the Itchy Baby Co. team.
+This blog post was brought to you and your baby with love from the Itchy Baby Co. team.
 X

 Disclaimer: Information provided is of a general nature only, and you should always consult your medical professional.